DragonSenses/Algorithms/LeetCode/144-binary-tree-preorder-traversal/problem.md

   - Summary: Depth of the tree dictates the space complexity.
 - **Worst-Case Scenario**: The max depth of the tree could be `O(n)` when the tree is skewed.
   - Summary: Worst-case space complexity is linear.

+# Morris Traversal Approach

+The Morris Traversal is a method for traversing a binary tree using only constant space.
+Traditionally, tree traversals require O(n) space to maintain a stack or recursion stack.
+The Morris Traversal modifies the tree in place to avoid using extra space.
+The idea is to link the rightmost node of a node's left subtree to the node itself, creating a temporary "thread".
+This allows us to traverse back to a node after finishing its left subtree, enabling a traversal without extra space.

+**Interview Note:** This approach is an extension and wouldn't be expected to come up in an interview.